manussekhar/German_Notes/Cases/Conjugation/Akkusative Propositions.md

 Um;at
 Bis; still / upto

-For my mother - Fü
+For my mother - Für